deepix/deepix.github.io/_posts/2016-06-29-sockettimeout.markdown

 2016/06/27 19:24:46 Writer.go:116: <connection_id> <page_no>
 ```

 It checks out: this particular connection received its data last at 19:24:46.
 It went idle after that for a few minutes.
 The DataNode thread exited 46 seconds later.
-Its timeout is set for 60 seconds per the log, so I'm not sure why it went down before that.
-One theory I have is that the Writer never sent that data out on the wire: maybe it was buffered in the networking layer of the operating system to be sent out later.
-Perhaps its last data transmission was really at 19:24:32?
+Its timeout is set for 60 seconds per the log, so did the timer actually fire before that?
+No.  Our Writer buffers data before it writes to HDFS, and its [chunk size is 64 KB](https://github.com/Microsoft/colinmarc-hdfs/blob/506515c1f01a00e8568b237e840f90bf8fab6cd6/rpc/block_write_stream.go).
+The input streams at about 8KB every 7 seconds, so it's very likely that it was still waiting for the buffer to full.
+In other words, the Writer has logged that it got a call to Write, but it only wrote to its buffer.
+Its last write to HDFS was a few seconds before that.

 So the DataNode thread is gone, and now data starts flowing in again, 4 minutes later.
 Let me show the log message again: